 - Adventure Women

 Adventure Women is one of the most established female-only adventure companies.
-It offers a variety of expeditions that focus on building friendship and exploring cultures across the world.
+It offers a variety of expeditions that focus on building friendships and exploring cultures across the world.
 Most of their trips are overseas, but they do cater to those who want to explore the US.
-This summer they have a trip on offer to Southern Oregon and Northern California to explore Rogue River and Redwood National Forest and Crater Lake National Park.

 - Adventures in Good Company